avanzosc/mrp-repair-addons/account_invoice_section_repair/README.rst

 * When creating an invoice from repairs, create a section on the invoice with the repair information, another section for the parts, and another section for the operations.
+* In "Settings" new field "In invoices create sections from repairs".

 Bug Tracker